-Bryan C. Lee, Jr. is an Architectural Designer and Design Justice Advocate.
+Bryan C. Lee, Jr. is Founding Designer of Blights Out and is an Architectural Designer and Design Justice Advocate.
 He is the founder/Director of Colloqate Design, a nonprofit multidisciplinary design practice dedicated to expanding community access to design and creating spaces of racial, social and cultural equity.
 Lee most recently served as the Place + Civic Design Director for the Arts Council of New Orleans and prior to that at the 2014 AIA National Firm of the Year, Eskew+Dumez+Ripple (Architecture) in New Orleans.
 Bryan is the founding organizer of the Design Justice Platform and organized the Design As Protest National day of Action.
 Additionally, he has led two award winning architecture + design programs for high school students through the Arts Council (local) and the National Organization of Minority Architects (national), respectively.
 He serves on several boards; most notably as the Design Education Chair National NOMA board and on the National AIA Equity + the Future of Architecture Committee.
 He was selected as the 2014 NOMA member of the year, 2015 Next City Vanguard Fellow, 2015 International British American Project Fellow.
 In 2016, Bryan was selected to give a TED Talk and to Keynote at SXSW Eco on Design Justice.

 Lisa Sigal is a Co-Founding Artist of Blights Out.
 Sigal paints on walls and makes forms that combine painting with architecture.
 Utilizing and expanding upon notions of space, she investigates how art can challenge set ideas about property, containment, and freedom.
 She received a Guggenheim Grant and Creative Capital grant, which changed the course of her work, inspiring her to produce public art projects on a larger scale and to combine resources with other artists and activists.
 Her work has been exhibited nationally and internationally at the 2008 Whitney Biennial, The New Museum, MoMa /PS1, The Sculpture Center, the Aldrich Contemporary Art Museum, The Albright Knox, the Brooklyn Museum, the Essl Museum in Vienna, LAXART space in Los Angeles, and Samson Projects in Boston, among other venues.
 Most recent exhibits in 2014 include, Prospect.3: Notes for Now, an international contemporary arts biennial in New Orleans; WALDEN, DeCordova Museum in Boston; Crossing Brooklyn, Brooklyn Museum; Inside Out Art Museum, Beijing, China; and an upcoming solo show at The Mattress Factory, Pittsburgh.
 Sigal is a 2014-2015 artist-in-residence at the Marie Walsh Sharpe Studio Program in New City York.
 In addition to her art practice, Sigal is the curator of Open Sessions, a program of The Drawing Center in New York City for artists that incubates new ideas about drawing through exhibitions and public programs.
 Sigal lives and works in Brooklyn.